-Portage will get a bit of the spotlight as a Wisconsin Public Television crew introduces the city to wider Wisconsin and uncovers surprises for long-time residents.
+Portage will get a bit of the spotlight as a Milwaukee Public Broadcasting crew introduces the city to wider Wisconsin and uncovers surprises for long-time residents.

 “Around the Corner with John McGivern” will feature Portage in the upcoming season, with four days of shooting scheduled in the coming weeks.